messikiller/desensitization/README.md

 - `Leoboy\Desensitization\SecurityPolicy\UnlimitedSecurityPolicy`: This security policy always returns the: `Leoboy\Desensitization\Rule\None` rule object, which does not modify the data and returns the input field values as they are.
 - `Leoboy\Desensitization\SecurityPolicy\RuleFixedSecurityPolicy`This security policy returns a fixed rule object.

+## License

+Desenseitization is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 With this powerful tool, you can flexibly define and apply desensitization rules based on your specific needs and security policies.

+## Contact with me

+if you have any questions, you can issue a question.

+:heart: ENJOY IT!